-The second generation of the Focusrite Scarlett Solo Studio interface is capable of much higher sample rates and also comes with tools such as the Ableton Live Lite, Focusrite Creative Pack, your choice of an XLN Addictive Keys virtual instrument, and a few other software perks.
+The third generation of the Focusrite Scarlett 2i2 Studio interface is capable of much higher sample rates and also comes with tools such as the Ableton Live Lite, Focusrite Creative Pack, your choice of an XLN Addictive Keys virtual instrument, and a few other software perks.

-The power of the Scarlett Solo Studio 3rd Gen interface and its resilience are also impressive.
+The power of the Scarlett 2i2 Studio 3rd Gen interface and its resilience are also impressive.
 It can do more than just record solos and can even handle hot guitar pickups too.

 A condenser microphone and a pair of headphones are also in the box.
-They’re not the best in the class.
-But, what they lack is compensated by the reliability of this versatile audio interface.
+Sure, they’re not the absolute best.
+But, they get the job done reliably, and what they lack is compensated by the versatile audio interface.